The Lichtenbaum-Quillen dimension of complex varieties: Surfaces

 { {\ref{surface_thm}} \begin{thm} Let $X$ be a smooth complex projective surface. \begin{enumerate} \item $\dimQL(X) \le 1$ if and only the geometric genus $p_g = 0$, and $H^3(X,\Z)$ is torsion-free. \item $\dimQL(X) = 0$ if and only if in addition, the irregularity $q = 0$. \end{enumerate} \end{thm} }

-\begin{proof} We see that the $E_2$ page of the Bloch--Ogus--Leray spectral sequence \eqref{bol_ss} with $\Z$ coefficients looks like this:\footnote{For the benefit of any topologists reading, we recall that the N\'eron--Severi group $\NS(X)$ is the image of $c_1\colon \Pic(X) \to H^2(X,\Z)$.}
+\begin{proof} We may assume that $X$ is connected.
+We see that the $E_2$ page of the Bloch--Ogus--Leray spectral sequence \eqref{bol_ss} with $\Z$ coefficients looks like this:\footnote{For the benefit of any topologists reading, we recall that the N\'eron--Severi group $\NS(X)$ is the image of $c_1\colon \Pic(X) \to H^2(X,\Z)$.}

 (a) From \eqref{K/tau_d} we have

 From the long exact sequence \eqref{ctv_les} we see that this fits into a short exact sequence

 Because $H^2(X,\Z)/\NS(X)$ is finitely generated, the first term vanishes for all $m$ if and only if $H^2(X,\Z)/\NS(X) = 0$, and by the Lefschetz theorem on $(1,1)$ classes, this happens if and only if $p_g = 0$.
 Thus we see that $(K/\tau)_2(X,\Z/m) = 0$ for all $m$ if and only if $p_g = 0$ and $H^3(X,\Z)$ is torsion-free.